thsavage/CRE-Top-Ten/README.md

 # CRE-Top-Ten
-This repository contains materials for the CRE Top Ten Issues
+This repository contains materials for the CRE Top Ten Issues.